webbedfooty/w04-d01-hw-a-habtm-miniproject/readme.markdown

 attended by multiple members who in turn may attend multiple different meetups.
 Each member has a membership type.

+## Important Note

+Don't spend more than 2 hours on this.
+Preferably, you'll spend less than 90 minutes on this.
+The only goal here is to get comfortable with the different relationships.

 ## Specifications

 Here are the models, columns, and validations you should start with.